V1EngineeringInc/V1EngineeringInc-Docs/docs/tools/milling-metal.md

 #### Reduce the tool diameter

+???
+SFM (surface feet per minute)

-SFM (surface feet per minute) is the speed of the cutter in relation to the part.
+     (surface feet per minute) is the speed of the cutter in relation to the part.
 SFM is directly related to the spindle RPM by the equation SFM=RPM X Circumference of the cutter.
 Tool manufacturers provide a recommended SFM based tooling geometry and type of material being cut.

 The harder the material being cut, the slower the SFM required.
 Mild steel requires roughly half the SFM as aluminum.
 This is an important point because moving from wood, to aluminum, to mild steel requires either slower and slower spindle speeds or smaller and smaller cutters.
 Luckily 1/8” diameter endmills can get close to the correct SFM for many metals.

-#### Increase the number of flutes
+#### Decrease the number of flutes

 When cutting a slot an endmill is going to be surrounded 180 degrees by material as it moves forward.

 With 2 flutes you only need ½ the time as a single flute to generate the same chip and so on.
-Therefore, the more flutes you have, the faster your RPM and feeds must be to make the full chip.
+Therefore, the more flutes you have, the faster your RPM and feeds must be to make the same sized full chip.
-More flutes = higher RPM’s and faster cutting speeds.
+More flutes = require higher RPM’s, more machine rigidity, and faster cutting speeds.

-That sounds like a really cool way to jack up your productivity until you understand the practical limitations.
+That sounds like a really cool way to jack up your productivity until you understand the practical limitations, machine ridity, chip clearing, and feedrate.

+For each flute on the cutter the machine will be engaged in the material.
+Two flutes equal nearly two times the load on the machine of a single flute cutter.

+For each flute on an equal sized cutter there is a smaller path for the chip to get ejected.

 The practical limit of travel speed for a standard MPCNC build is around 1800 mm/min.
-If we can’t feed faster than that, more than 3 flutes will not help us.
-In addition, with aluminum all the extra chips can gum the flutes.
+If we can’t feed faster than that, clear the flutes, or resist the cutting load, than more flutes will not help us.

 #### Limit the cut width

 Chip load relates the thickness of a chip removed by each cutting edge.
-This is parameter is also provided by the tool manufacturer.
+This is parameter is specific to the tool and the material being used.
+You can have to small and too large of a chip.

 For each revolution a single flute end mill needs to cut and discharge a single chip.
 I referenced the worst case in cutting a full slot with 100% cut width, but if we avoid making a slot and only